cvxgrp/cvqp/README.md

 ### Project onto CVaR / sum-of-k-largest constraints

-Projection onto a CVaR constraint finds the closest point to a given vector $v$ that satisfies the CVaR limit.
+Projection onto a CVaR constraint finds the closest vector to a given vector $v$ that satisfies the CVaR limit.
 This problem has the form

 $$
 \begin{array}{ll}